 Work in my laboratory is focused on understanding the gating and regulation of mechanically sensitive (force-gated) ion channels.
 Much of this work involves the hair cells of the inner ear, which convert the mechanical stimulus of a sound wave into electrical signals that are sent to the brain.
 The mechanosensitive organelle of the hair cell is a bundle of stereocilia that protrudes from the top surface of the cell.
 Stereocilia are connected at their tips by fine filaments called tip links, which are tensioned each time the bundle is deflected in one direction by sound vibration.
 Tip links are thought to pull directly on ion channels in the tips of the stereocilia, which open in response to the tension and allow electric current in the form of potassium ions to flow into the hair cell to change its internal voltage.

 Mechanics of the Hair Bundle

 Each hair cell has a bundle of 30–300 actin-filled stereocilia and a single microtubule-based kinocilium that are connected by various links and that tend to move as a cohesive unit.
 The exact mechanism of their connection has important implications for the biophysical interaction between the transduction channels of a bundle.
-If the tip links hold a bundle together, then channels are largely in series and the opening of one relaxes the tension on channels in the adjacent shorter stereocilium.
-If other links hold the bundle together, then the channels are mechanically in parallel, and a given deflection of the bundle stimulates all channels equally and independently.